Xu-Duan/Xu-Duan.github.io/_pages/projects.md

 ---

 # 4. Image reconstruction using convex optimization
-we delved into the realm of dictionary learning models and optimization algorithms to address the challenges of grayscale and color image processing.
+Delved into the realm of dictionary learning models and optimization algorithms to address the challenges of grayscale and color image processing.
 Our primary focus was on two key aspects: dictionary learning and descent methods.
 [Report](http://Xu-Duan.github.io/files/optimization.pdf)
 ![Image Comparison](http://Xu-Duan.github.io/images/Optimization.png)

 ---